imazen/resizer/Plugins/Logging/readme.md

 ## Installation

-Either run `Install-Package ImageResizer.Plugins.Logging` in the NuGet package manager, or:

-1. Add ImageResizer.Plugins.Logging.dll to your project.
+1. Add ImageResizer.Plugins.Logging.dll to your project or run `Install-Package ImageResizer.Plugins.Logging`.
 NLog.dll is also needed, but doesn't have to be referenced directly - it should be automatically copied if you are using Visual Studio.
 If not, copy it to the /bin folder as well
 2. Add `<add name="Logging" />` inside `<plugins></plugins>` in Web.config.